chemfiles/chemfiles/doc/src/configuration.rst

 chemfiles will read configuration from any file named ``.chemfiles.toml`` or ``chemfiles.toml`` in the current directory or any parent directory.
 Data from directories higher in the filesystem will be used instead of the one lower in the filesystem.
-For example, with the following filesystem:
+For example, with the following file organization:

 .. code-block:: bash